Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 mininet> h1 iperf h2
 ```
 Of course h1 and h2 can be replaced with any other host in the network.

+## Known Issues
+When trowing a command that do not autoterminate (like h1 ping h2) the web app functionalities stop working.
+In order to have the webapp working you have to restart it.